Boston Symphony Orchestra to end Andris Nelsons’ tenure in 2027 after abrupt split; musicians oppose decision

 According to a report by Adam Nagourney in The New York Times, the orchestra’s board of trustees decided not to renew Nelsons’ contract after concluding that the two sides were “not aligned on future vision.”
 His tenure will end at the conclusion of the 2027 Tanglewood season.

-The announcement, reported by The New York Times, marked a striking development in the orchestral world, where leadership transitions are typically negotiated discreetly and announced years in advance.
+The decision marks a striking development in the orchestral world, where leadership transitions are typically negotiated discreetly and announced years in advance.

 According to the report, officials from the Boston Symphony declined to elaborate further on the decision, and Nelsons also declined a request for an interview.

-Nelsons, 47, currently serves as Gewandhauskapellmeister of the Leipzig Gewandhaus Orchestra and maintains an extensive international conducting schedule.
+The conductor, 47, currently serves as Gewandhauskapellmeister of the Leipzig Gewandhaus Orchestra and maintains an extensive international conducting career.
 At the time the decision became public, he was touring with the Vienna Philharmonic, including performances at the John F. Kennedy Center for the Performing Arts in Washington.

 Unlike many music directors who work under fixed-term contracts, Nelsons reportedly held a rolling “evergreen” agreement, which renewed automatically but allowed the orchestra’s board to terminate the arrangement.